LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/ninna-de-cristal.md

 no le calzan a la niña,

-es una mujer
+eres una mujer consciente,

-consciente de la tiranía.
+sensible sólo de la tiranía.

 &nbsp;